sollano/forestmangr/README.md

     engeneer a little easier and pratical.
 We’d like to thank everyone at UFVJM that has in anyway helped this project grow.

-  - We’d like to thank UFVJM, FAPEMIG, CNPq e CAPES fo rthe support.
+  - We’d like to thank UFVJM, FAPEMIG, CNPq e CAPES for the support.